Key Steps in Selling Your Home with a HELOC

 A HELOC can affect the sale price of your home.
 If the housing market is good, you might pay off your home equity line with the proceeds from your sale.
 It’s important to understand how a HELOC affects real estate closing.

-2. Price Adjustments: A high HELOC balance might mean you have to adjust your sale price to cover all debts.
+- Price Adjustments: A high HELOC balance might mean adjusting your sale price to cover all debts.

 Stay informed about the impact of HELOCs in home sales to set realistic expectations and make effective decisions during the selling process.